 Christopher DeLuca, PhD

 Dr. DeLuca (Ph.D., Queen’s University) is an Associate Dean at the School of Graduate Studies and Associate Professor in Educational Assessment at the Faculty of Education, Queen’s University.
-Dr. DeLuca leads the Classroom Assessment Research Team and is a member of the Queen’s Assessment and Evaluation Group.
+Dr. DeLuca leads the Classroom Assessment Research Team and is a director of the Queen’s Assessment and Evaluation Group.
 Previously, Dr. DeLuca was an Assistant Professor at the University of South Florida (Tampa, USA) and has worked in the area of policy research in London, England.

 Dr. DeLuca’s research has been published in national and international journals, and has been recognized through several awards including the Queen’s Faculty of Education Research Excellence Award, the American Educational Research Association Outstanding Paper in Classroom Assessment Award, and the R.W.
 Jackson Award from the Canadian Society for the Study of Education.
 Further, his research has received continuous funding from the Social Sciences and Humanities Research Council of Canada.
-Dr. DeLuca is currently the Chair of the American Educational Research Association's Classroom Assessment SIG and has served as President of the Canadian Educational Researchers’ Association and Editor of the Canadian Journal of Education.
-At Queen’s, Dr. DeLuca teaches in both undergraduate and graduate programs, and has received the Golden Apple Award for university teaching.
+Dr. DeLuca has served as the Chair of the American Educational Research Association's Classroom Assessment SIG, President of the Canadian Educational Researchers’ Association, and Editor of the Canadian Journal of Education.
+Dr. DeLuca is currently an Executive Editor for Assessment in Education: Principles, Policy and Practice.